Pam Goldberg

 About Rite of Summer

-These musicians, all of whom perform on some of the world’s most prestigious concert stages, are excited about reaching a younger and more eclectic audience base on Governors Island.
-The festival’s “concert hall” is Nolan Park – a huge shaded grassy field where listeners are encouraged to sprawl out on blankets, picnic, and take in the great outdoors.
-Audiences of all ages are captivated by the series, the setting, the music, and the full Governors Island experience.
+These musicians, all of whom performed on some of the world’s most prestigious concert stages, were excited about reaching a younger and more eclectic audience base on Governors Island.
+The festival’s “concert hall” was Nolan Park – a huge shaded grassy field where listeners were encouraged to sprawl out on blankets, picnic, and take in the great outdoors.
+Audiences of all ages were captivated by the series, the setting, the music, and the full Governors Island experience.